r3zakalhor/Post-Duplication-Fate-Framework/README.md

 #### To run a simulation in aevol we need to do following steps:

  ##### A) We need to prepare a param.in file that contains aevol simulation parameters (such as mutation rates, BACKUP_STEP, Target function/fitness funcations/environment).
-A list of parameter files according to environments are available in "Simulation/param files/".
+A list of parameter files according to environments are available in "Simulation/param files/" (e.g. param1.in represents environment 1).
 Also, we might need a preevolved genome as initial genome.
-A list of initial genomes (wildtypes) are available in "Simulation/wildtypes/".
+A list of initial genomes (wildtypes) are available in "Simulation/wildtypes/" (e.g. WT_W0.1_V1.txt represents a wild type with a maximum width of 0.1, and V stands for version).
 To create a simulation, place a param file, a wildtype and CentralizedFateClassifier file in CentralizedFateClassifier directory to a new directory "Edited Aevol/examples/new simulation".
 For example:

 - $cd Edited Aevol/examples/new simulation
 - $ls
-output: param1.in WT_W0.1_V1.txt CentralizedFateClassifier
+- output: param1.in WT_W0.1_V1.txt CentralizedFateClassifier

  ##### B) Second, run following command to create a simulation:   ../../build/bin/aevol_create